COVID-19 Quick Reference Guide

 How do we get a Business ‘Concierge’ Webform?

-The Service NSW Webform is easily accessibly via scanning the Service NSW QR Code on a devise that that does not have the Service NSW App installed.
+The Service NSW Webform is easily accessibly via scanning the Service NSW QR Code on a device that that does not have the Service NSW App installed.

 Note: The customer facing version of the Webform now requires guests to enter a Verification Code.
 For this reason, we recommend Guide venues use the Business ‘Concierge’ Webform, which is available for a Businesses registered as COVID Safe with Service NSW.